graphteon/juriko-cli/README.md

 ### First Run Experience

-On your first run, JURIKO will guide you through:
+On your first run, KILOCODE will guide you through:

 1. **Provider Selection**: Choose from Anthropic, OpenAI, or Grok
 2. **Model Selection**: Pick the best model for your needs